GAIN-CHAIN/GAIN-CHAIN-AI---ABOUT-US/README.md

 ## ✨ Key Features

 ### 💬 Natural Language to Code Generation
 Convert plain English descriptions into functional blockchain code.
-Simply describe what you want to build, and G-CHAIN generates the necessary smart contracts and dApp code.
+Simply describe what you want to build, and GAIN CHAIN AI generates the necessary smart contracts and dApp code.

 ### 🗣️ Voice-Activated Development
 Build while you speak with our advanced dual-tier speech processing system.
 Experience a hands-free coding environment with natural conversation flow.